dantunesd/customer-favorite-products/README.md

 Available resources:

-PS: For development purposes, [generate your token](https://jwt.io/) using the jwt secret, audience and issuer found at `.env`
+Note: For development purposes, [generate your token](https://jwt.io/) using the jwt secret, audience and issuer found at `.env`

 ## Create a customer